Deja Vu (TV series)

 Deja Vu (回到愛以前 (Hui Dao Ai Yi Qian)) is a 2013 Taiwanese romance drama series created by Sanlih.
 It stars Yao Yuan Hao and Mandy Wei in the lead roles, with Wang Si Ping and Yang Zhen as second leads.
 The Chinese title of the drama literally translates to "return to past love".
 Filming began on 12 October 2013 and ended on 8 March 2014.
 The first episode aired on Sanlih's TTV channel on 3 November 2013, taking over Love Arounds time slot.
-The final episode aired on 30 March 2014, with 22 episodes in total.
+The final episode of the 22-episode series aired on 30 March 2014.

-Summary
+Synopsis

 Xu Hai Lin is a talented ballerina.
 She meets Lu Xi Wei, a wealthy businessman, when she saves his life from a fire.
 She looks after him during his recovery, and the two fall in love; Xi Wei proposes marriage.
 Hai Lin's life couldn't be happier, as she is about to marry the man she loves, and she finds out she's pregnant with his child.
 However, a car crash kills her fiancé, and causes her to miscarry.
 While contemplating suicide, she meets a mysterious man who offers to give Hai Lin a second chance by allowing her to go back when she first met Xi Wei.
 Wanting to bring her beloved back, she takes the offer, but because things do not happen exactly as they did the first time she saved Xi Wei, he ends up falling in love with her older half-sister.

 Hai Lin tries numerous ways to get Xi Wei to fall in love with her again, but it always ends in heartbreak for her.
 Until Xi Wei encounters a setback, Hai Lin is the only one still by his side.
 Only then does he realize her love for him.
 Xi Wei falls for Hai Lin once more, and the couple is set to be married again, when this time it is Hai Lin who dies from an accident.
 Xi Wei also meets the mysterious stranger and receives an offer to bring Hai Lin back to life.
 The two are finally married, but in order to get Hai Lin back, Xi Wei has to give up years of his life and is thus aged.